 Not to mention, Hamilton is known for its evolving arts community, upheld by initiatives like the Art Crawls; and it’s home to over 100 waterfalls.
 Both of which are at your disposal for fun outdoor activities.

 “McMaster sounds popp’n.
-Why McMaster’s Justice Political Philosophy & Law Program, though?”
+But, why choose Justice Political Philosophy & Law?”

-Deciding on a faculty while you’re still young is tough, let alone choosing a major that could determine how your life unfolds (*cue the internal monologue of pannick*).
+Deciding on a faculty while you’re still young is tough, let alone choosing a major that could determine how your life unfolds (*cue the internal monologue of panic*).

-I learned that McMaster’s Justice Political Philosophy & Law Program was a segment of McMaster’s philosophy program; aimed at fostering a holistic understanding of our legal institutions as they make up our social world, as well as to unpack their normative functions.
+I learned that JPPL was a new addition to McMaster’s Philosophy department; aimed at fostering a holistic understanding of our legal institutions as they make up our social world, as well as to unpack their normative functions.